kongkrit/z80-semi/setup/student-setup.md

 ---
 ## 4. Launching the tool environment (also called **tool-prompt**)
 ### For both Windows and macOS:
+- Make sure `Docker desktop` is running.
-Copy and paste the command below:
+- Copy and paste the command below into command prompt:
 ```
 docker run --name baremetal-c --rm -it -v ${PWD}:/labs kongkrit/baremetal-c
 ```